Last updated: 23 July

 What will dentist appointments be like after lockdown?

 Dentists told us that patients will see big changes at appointments as they reopen:

 - When you call to make an appointment, you’ll be asked some screening questions.
 Most practices will be operating at a reduced level and will have to prioritise patients according to need.

 - You might have to wait in your car or outside the building until you’re called in for your appointment.

 - There will be hand sanitiser as you enter and other hygiene measures are likely to be in place: no touchscreen check-ins, receptionists behind Perspex screens and toilets closed for use.

-Some procedures won’t be possible if your dentist doesn’t have the right PPE to hand.
-These are aerosol-generating procedures that are more prone to spreading the virus and include things such as draining an abscess.
+Aerosol generating procedures won’t be possible if your dentist doesn’t have the right PPE to hand, as they are more prone to spreading the virus.

 These procedures will need to be done at the urgent dental care hubs that were set up to provide emergency care during lockdown instead.

 Private and NHS dental charges – get clued up on what things should cost so you don’t get caught out